 This unique option distinguishes the Environmental Education Masters program at SOU from similar programs.

-Meet the prerequisite coursework and required test scores for admission to the Multiple Subjects (Elementary) MAT Program:
+Meet the prerequisite coursework for admission to the Multiple Subjects (Elementary) MAT Program.

 Applicants are required to earn 12 credits (C- or better) in each of the following areas:

-Social Studies with at least one course in each of the following: history and a behavioral science;
+- Social Studies with at least one course in each of the following: history, geography, and a behavioral science.

 It is recommended that the applicant complete these courses prior to entry into the program.
 Check with the School of Education about possible additional prerequisite requirements.
 It is possible to test out of these courses

-A: Applicants applying for both the Environmental Education and MAT programs must submit the three letters of recommendation required for the Environmental Education program.
+Applicants applying for both the Environmental Education and MAT programs must submit the three letters of recommendation required for the Environmental Education program.
 At least one of the letters of recommendation must include the recommendation form included in the Dual Environmental Education-Teaching Licensure supplemental application packet.
-A third letter of recommendation must be from a professor speaking to the applicant’s academic potential as a graduate students
+The third letter of recommendation must be from a professor speaking to the applicant’s academic potential as a graduate student.

-A: Please refer to the EE Application page for a checklist of materials to submit.
+Please refer to the Environmental Education Application page for a checklist of materials to submit.
 Please send the MAT application materials to: